tiffix1/ISU-CDC-Handbook/README.md

 ---
 ## Configuring Active Directory

-Using powershell to join hosts to the domain can be efficiently especially for tasks that involve automation and scripting.
-PowerShell provides cmdlets specifically designed for managing Active Directory and performing domain join operations.
-This provides a more straightforward approach in setting up the AD server however may vary slightly depending on
+Active direcotry is often overwhelming blue teamers working with it for the first time.
+It establishes a level of organization among users and roles to manage permissions and publish policies users must abide to.
+Using powershell to join hosts to the domain can be efficient as it will automate a lot of the process for you.
 Here's how you can set up AD and join hosts to the domain using PowerShell:

 ### Setting up Active Directory: